EternityForest/Acorns/README.md

 If it's not there either, the default is used.

+###  SQInteger Acorns.registerFunction(const char* id,SQFUNCTION f,const char *fname)

+Register a SQFUNCTION(Of the type you would use to create a closure using the usual C api) to the given program ID(pass NULL for the root, which makes it accessible to all apps) with the given name.

+Note that the global interpreter lock may crash the entire thing if you take more than a few seconds.
+If you need more time, release and reaquire the GIL with the
+GIL_UNLOCK() and GIL_LOCK() when it is safe to do so.

+This crashing behavior is intentional, as Acorns is meant for responsive interactive applications.

 ### CallbackData * Acorns.acceptCallback(HSQUIRRELVM vm, SQInteger idx, void(*cleanup)(CallbackData * p, void * arg), void * cleanupArg )